Lectures on Minimal Surface Theory: Total curvature

 \begin{remarks*} (1).
 Every multiple of $4\pi$ does occur as the total curvature of such a surface.
 (2).
 For a proof of generalization of Osserman's Theorem that does not use Huber's Theorem, see~\cite{white-complete}. \end{remarks*}

 Osserman's Theorem has an extension, due to Chern and Osserman~\cite{chern-osserman}, to two-dimensional surfaces in $\RR^n$.
 All the conclusions remain true, except that the total curvature\footnote{Here we can take the total curvature to be the integral of the absolute value of the scalar curvature.
 Since the scalar curvature is everywhere nonpositive, this is equal to minus the integral of the scalar curvature.
-Since $M$ is minimal, the scalar curvature is equal to $-\frac12|A|^2$, so we could also define the total curvature to be the integral of $\frac12|A|^2$.} is a multiple of $2\pi$ rather than of $4\pi$.
+Since $M$ is minimal, the scalar curvature is equal to $-\frac12|A|^2$, where $|A|$ is the norm of the second fundamental form, so we could also define the total curvature to be the integral of $\frac12|A|^2$.} is a multiple of $2\pi$ rather than of $4\pi$.
 And every multiple of $2\pi$ does occur as the total curvature of such a surface.
 For example,

 is a complete, embedded minimal surface with total curvature $2\pi(n-1)$.
 The surface is minimal and indeed area minimizing by the Federer-Wirtinger theorem (theorem~\ref{federer-wirtinger-theorem}).
 To see that it has total curvature $2\pi(n-1)$, let $M_r$ be the portion of the surface with $\{|w|\le r\}$.
 Note that if $r$ is large, then $\partial M_r$ is very nearly a circle of radius $r$ traversed $n$ times.
 Thus by the Gauss Bonnet theorem,